-Selling cybersecurity services should be an easy sell to small-medium business clients.
+Selling cybersecurity products and services should be an easy sell to small-medium business clients.
 After all, they are the target of most ransomware attacks.
 But these services are often hard to get customer buy-in for a few reasons:

 - Your existing customers just don’t want to spend anymore money